apache/druid/docs/querying/lookups.md

 ### List lookup state of all processes

 `GET /druid/coordinator/v1/lookups/nodeStatus` with optional query parameter `discover` to discover tiers or configured lookup tiers are listed.
+The default response will include the which lookups are loaded, being loaded, or being dropped on each node for each tier, including the complete lookup spec.
+Add the optional query parameter `detailed=false` to only include the 'version' of the lookup instead of the complete spec.

 ### List lookup state of processes in a tier